They Thought They Were Free: Reception

-Hans Kohn, a professor at the City College of New York, wrote in his review that this work was "one of the most readable an enlightening" books written about Germany after 1945, when the Nazi government ended.
+Hans Kohn, a professor at the City College of New York, wrote in his review that this work was "one of the most readable and enlightening" books written about Germany after 1945, when the Nazi government ended.
 Kohn agreed with the majority of Mayer's analysis of German history, though Kohn disagreed with Mayer's belief that militarism is inherently a problem in Germany.

 Henry L. Roberts, writing for Foreign Affairs, described the book as "informal but in places penetrating and sensitive".

 Dorn argues that the book is "certainly one-sided" and "pleasantly discursive, not unsympathetic".
 Dorn explains that the "muscular punch" comes from "scrupulous fairness and unsparing honesty."

-Franz Adler of the University of Arkansas praised the "strong appeal" and "conviction" the book has are its "strength", although he criticized the small sample size and the fact that there was a language barrier between Mayer and the subjects.
+Franz Adler of the University of Arkansas praised the "strong appeal" and "conviction" of the book as its "strength", although he criticized the small sample size and the fact that there was a language barrier between Mayer and the subjects.
 Adler also stated that there was "an abandoned freedom and high disregard for detail" in the translated material, originally from German, in the book.

 Norbert Muhlen of New York City, writing for The Annals of the American Academy of Political and Social Science, praised how the author had a distanced, non-passionate view at looking at his subjects, although he criticized the small sample size from a particular rural town, which Muhlen compared to using a sample of people from "Middletown, Mississippi" to characterize the Democratic Party.
-Muhlen also criticized Mayer's analysis of the Cold War armament of West Germany, arguing that Mayer mis-characterized German newspapers' political stances.
+Muhlen also criticized Mayer's analysis of the Cold War armament of West Germany, arguing that Mayer mischaracterized German newspapers' political stances.

 In Books Abroad, Siegfried Wagener of Allenspark, Colorado argued that the book is "very readable and penetrating", though he argued that the interviewees "do not sound convincing" and are not "representative" of the entirety of German people, who Wagener argues "knew they were not free" although they still complied with the Nazi government.

 In sum, Pisko stated that the book "is a fascinating story and a deeply moving one."
 Heckscher argued the book is an "important contribution".

 Kurt H. Wolff of Ohio State University criticized the book for being "representative of the confused subject matter and its confused student."